 You can use relative paths with domains (if you omit the prefix):

-Since you must omit the prefix, this only makes sense for components packaged in a library for reuse.
+Since you must omit the asset domain prefix in order to specify a relative path, this only makes sense for components packaged in a library for reuse.

 Symbols For Assets